 Veterinary Emergency and Specialty Center (VESC) and Central Animal Referral and Emergency (CARE) Hospital are now the Virginia Veterinary Centers with three locations throughout Virginia.
 The VVC continues to offer patients the highest level of comprehensive care, along with the team of veterinary specialists you have known and counted on for years.

 We know and understand how difficult it is to leave your pet.
 If your pet has been hospitalized, you are welcome to call ahead to coordinate a visit.

-The Friends of Richmond K9 was created as a 501(c)3 not-for-profit foundation to raise awareness of police K9s and their activities/accomplishments, foster community support of police dogs and K9 officers and help meet the needs of retired active-duty police dogs.
-Your contributions go directly to assisting the K9 unit with training, equipment and more.
-There are several ways to donate, which can be seen on the “Contact Us” page.
+The Friends of Richmond K9 was created as a 501(c)(3) not-for-profit foundation to raise awareness of police K9s and their activities/accomplishments, foster community support of police dogs and K9 officers, and help meet the needs of retired active-duty police dogs.

 Pets are members of the family, and losing them can cause the same intense feelings of grief.
-Following are a few pet loss support groups or websites to help you and your family cope with the emotions and decisions of this difficult time.
+The following are a few pet loss websites and support groups to help you and your family cope with the emotions and decisions of this difficult time.